 Camp kept thinking about and, back to San Francisco, bought the domain UberCab.com.
 In 2009, Camp was CEO of StumbleUpon, a startup he had sold two years earlier, to eBay, for $75 million – by the way, Kalanick also had sold his one, Red Swoosh, to Akamai Technologies for $19 million, the same year –, but began working on UberCab as a side project.

 By summer, Camp persuaded Kalanick to join UberCab, and the official launch took place in 2010.
 The company grew quickly.
 One year later, it would be launched internationally – in Paris, of course.
 From 2009 on, Uber raised several fundings and, in 2015, it was the most valuable startup in the world ($51 billion).

 Currently, with kind of a decade of existence, Uber operates in more than 900 cities worldwide and has a valuation of more than $ 70 billion.
 Let’s understand the business model of this innovative urban transportation giant, which allows us to get a vehicle within reach of a click.

 We ignite opportunity by setting the world in motion.

 How does Uber operate?

-To get an Uber, you need a smartphone with GPS system, internet and the Uber app installed.
+To get an Uber, you need a smartphone with a GPS system, internet, and the Uber app installed.
 Then, in the app, you will enter your destination and the platform will locate an available driver, based on the location of both.
 As soon as you get in the car, the driver will take you to your chosen destination, using the navigation system of the app itself.

 There are different categories of vehicles in the app, depending on the city in which you are going to use it.
 There are some differences in the rates for each category, accordingly.